CyberFlameGO/svnpython/Doc/library/_winreg.rst

    *key* is the predefined handle to connect to.

    The return value is the handle of the opened key.
-If the function fails, a :exc:`WindowsError` exception is  raised.
+If the function fails, an :exc:`EnvironmentError` exception is  raised.

 .. function:: CreateKey(key, sub_key)